merlijn-sebrechts/merlijn.sebrechts.be/content/blog/2020-07-17-lgpl-copyleft-snaps.md

 type: "post"
 ---

-The question often comes up of how [Snaps](https://snapcraft.io/) and [Flatpaks](https://flatpak.github.io/) influence copyleft, GPL and LGPL licenses often comes up.
+The question often comes up of how [Snaps](https://snapcraft.io/) and [Flatpaks](https://flatpak.github.io/) influence copyleft, GPL and LGPL licenses.
 It is a common misconception that these new packaging formats significantly influence license compliance.

 *Disclaimer: I am not a lawyer.*